Connected Lines Helping Creative People

 Ornamentation

-Carving - cutting or chipping shapes or design.
+Carving - Cutting or chipping the surface of wood to create a shape or design.

-Fluting - carved or molded vertical channels.
+Fluting - Carved or molded vertical channels.

-Reeding - parallel lines of rounded molding.
+Reeding - Parallel lines of rounded molding.

 Proportion

-Graceful and delicate
+Slender - Graceful and delicate dimensions.

 Underbracing